somnath-muthukumaran/mastering-basics/ds/worksheet_phase_2.md

 ## DSA Learning Phase 2: Arrays, Two Pointers & Sorting

-This is Phase 2 of learning Data Structures and Algorithms.
-Phase 1 covered array class-based methods.
-This phase focuses on Array concepts, the Two-Pointer technique, and various Sorting Algorithms.
-Mark the checkboxes [x] as you implement, understand, and practice problems related to each topic.

 ## 🎯 Core Concepts & Foundations

 - [ ] O(1) - Constant Time